LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

       This is only compatible with time-stepping modules that support implicit algebraic solvers.

-      The default is to use the implicit right-hand side function provided to :c:func:`ARKodeCreate` in nonlinear system functions.
+      The default is to use the implicit right-hand side function provided to the stepper constructor in nonlinear system functions.
 If the input implicit right-hand side function is ``NULL``, the default is used.

       When using a non-default nonlinear solver, this function must be called